okTurtles/dnschain/docs/PowerDNS-and-DNSChain.md

 ##PowerDNS and DNSChain

-We recommend combining DNSChain with PowerDNS 3.6+ or higher.
+We recommend combining DNSChain with **PowerDNS 3.6.x or higher.
-Installing this one a Debian 7 (wheezy) server, for example, requires getting a more recent version than in the *stable* repo.
+Installing this on a Debian 7 (wheezy) server, for example, requires getting a more recent version than in the *stable* repo.

 	echo 'deb http://http.debian.net/debian wheezy-backports main' >> /etc/apt/sources.list
 	apt-get update